maxviazov/Spring-Frameworks-/Gradle-build-and-release-FAQ.md

 ***
 <a name="wiki-authentication"/>
 # Why do I get 401/403 errors when downloading dependencies?
-Our Artifactory instance at http://repo.springsource.org is configured such that requesting and caching external dependencies, e.g. junit or cglib from Maven Central) can only be performed by authenticated users, i.e. SpringSource employees.
+Our Artifactory instance at http://repo.spring.io is configured such that requesting and caching external dependencies, e.g. junit or cglib from Maven Central) can only be performed by authenticated users, i.e. Spring team employees.
 Once such a dependency has been successfully cached in the repository, then even anonymous/unauthenticated users may download them.
-This configuration helps ensure that repo.springsource.org contains only Spring project artifacts and their transitive dependencies, and that we don't act as a kind of 'open proxy'.
+This configuration helps ensure that repo.spring.io contains only Spring project artifacts and their transitive dependencies, and that we don't act as a kind of 'open proxy'.

 This means that if you are not authenticated, you will not receive 401/403 unless _you're downloading a new dependency for the first time._  A typical example might be when upgrading to a newly-released version of JUnit or Hibernate.
 The solution to this problem is to provide your Artifactory authentication credentials to Gradle, such that it can successfully respond to 401 challenges when Artifactory issues them.
 The best way to do this is with a Gradle _init script_, which keeps your username and password separate from your build script.

-See https://github.com/SpringSource/gradle-init-scripts#readme for simple instructions on how to dowload and install an init script that does just this.
+See https://github.com/spring-projects/gradle-init-scripts#readme for simple instructions on how to dowload and install an init script that does just this.
 This is recommended for all committers.

 ***
 <a name="wiki-snapshot_publication"/>
 # How and where are snapshots published?
 The [primary CI build plan](https://build.springsource.org/browse/SPR-B40X) is configured to use the [Artifactory Bamboo plugin](http://wiki.jfrog.org/confluence/display/RTF/Bamboo+Artifactory+Plug-in).
-Each time commits are pushed to [SpringSource/master](https://github.com/SpringSource/spring-framework/tree/master), this build plan
+Each time commits are pushed to [spring-projects/master](https://github.com/spring-projects/spring-framework/tree/master), this build plan

 1. executes `./gradlew build`, producing jars and distribution zip files
-2. publishes these artifacts to http://repo.springsource.org/libs-snapshot-local ([browse in Artifactory tree view](http://repo.springsource.org/webapp/browserepo.html?pathId=libs-snapshot-local%3Aorg%2Fspringframework))
+2. publishes these artifacts to http://repo.spring.io/libs-snapshot-local ([browse in Artifactory tree view](http://repo.spring.io/webapp/browserepo.html?pathId=libs-snapshot-local%3Aorg%2Fspringframework))

 Along with individual artifacts, [build metadata](http://wiki.jfrog.org/confluence/display/RTF/Build+Integration) is also published to Artifactory, including information about the environment and principal involved in the build, as well as allowing for bi-directional links between Bamboo and Artifactory.
 Click on the 'Artifactory' tab for any successful CI build to navigate to the associated Artifactory build.